"Oh, and stay away from your friend the Captain. You save his life, he saves yours, this leads to that..."

 - Played with in The Enchanted Forest Chronicles.
 Many princes attempt to rescue Cimorene, who doesn't want to be rescued.
 Cimorene says that if a princess wanted to make a good match, a good way would be to get kidnapped by a dragon.
 The other princesses kidnapped by dragons compete for who has the most princes attempting to rescue them.

-- In Beauty Queens, Jennifer rescue Sosie from a giant snake.
+- A lesbian variant occurs in Beauty Queens, Jennifer rescue Sosie from a giant snake.
 Later they become a couple.

 - Second Apocalypse subverts this twice in two different yet nasty ways with two Distressed Damsels.